Planning-Inspectorate/appeals-back-office/appeals/api/src/server/notify/templates/site-visit-schedule-unaccompanied-appellant.content.md

 # About the visit

 The purpose of the site visit is for the inspector to view the site and its surroundings.
-You are only required to give the inspector access to the site.

-You cannot give the inspector any documents or discuss the appeal with them.
+If you see the inspector, you cannot give them any documents or discuss the appeal with them.
 The inspector will carry out the inspection on their own.

 # What happens next